wmww/bfstack/engine/readme.md

 - `!`: inverses the following matcher (only matches if it does not match).
 Can not be applied to an unbound variable.

 ## Property Tests
-If the `-p` flag is specified, instead of running the program once and exiting, property tests are run.
+If the `-t` flag is specified, instead of running the program once and exiting, tests are run.
 Each test starts at an assertion, generates random values that match that assertion and runs the program to the next assertion or end of file.
 Each block of code is tested a number of times.

 ## Tagged snippets
 The bests method of code reuse in BFStack programs is to abstract the common code into a subroutine, but that's not always a practical option.
 If you want to use the same code in multiple places and make sure it stays in sync, you can use a tagged snippet.
 Tagged snippets start with a tag, followed by a curly brace block.
 For example:
 ```brainfuck
 move_and_add_1{ [>+<-]>+< }
 ```
 Tags may contain any characters other than whitespace and brainfuck operations.
 There may not be a space between the tag and the opening curly brace.
-Snippets are only checked if the `-a` flag is specified.
-If there are multiple tagged snippets in a file and snippet checking is enabled, The engine will produce an error if they don't all contain the same code.
+If there are multiple snippets in a file with the same tag and snippet checking is enabled, The engine will produce an error if they don't all contain the same code.
 Only Brainfuck code needs to match, not comments, assertions, etc. Tagged snippets may contain unbalanced Brainfuck loop starts end ends.

 Long snippets sometimes have the snippet name after the `}` as well.
 This is allowed, but not currently checked by the engine.